Schedule Schedule Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 I’ve had my dentures for awhile and they feel loose.
 Do they need to be adjusted?

 If you’ve had your dentures for awhile and they become loose or begin to shift in your mouth, it’s likely due to the fact that the shape of your jawbone and oral structure has changed.
 This can occur because when the roots of your teeth are no longer stimulating blood flow to those areas, they can begin to deteriorate and change your facial appearance.
-If you notice that your dentures in Fanwood are beginning to fit differently, you can bring them to our office so we can make the necessary adjustments.
+If you notice that your dentures are beginning to fit differently, you can bring them to our office so we can make the necessary adjustments.

 How much denture adhesive should I use?